Menu

 Sequence or Summarise

-Pupils explore a variety of high-quality texts, often linked to their topic, through whole class reading sessions at least three times a week.
+Pupils explore a variety of high-quality texts, often linked to their topic, through whole class reading sessions.

 Phase 2 Sounds